Next class is June 10th!

 Scroll down for more philosophizing…

 Timing is another example of how mediation and body awareness overlap.
 Come to this class series and learn more about the timing of your movements.
-You will find that your increased skill in choosing an appropriate tempo and sequencing will seep into your mediation work as well—understanding the all-important pause, being aware of the cascade from spark-of-intention to initiation to follow-through, and appreciating that slower isn’t just slower.
+You will find that your increased skill in choosing an appropriate tempo and sequencing will seep into your mediation work as well—using the pause elegantly, being aware of the cascade from spark-of-intention to initiation to follow-through, and appreciating that slower isn’t just slower.
 Sometimes slowing down results in a different organization altogether.
+A different learning.